 No, it is up to you to decide.
 We will describe the study and go through the information sheet, which we will give to you.
 If you are happy to take part, we will ask you to sign a consent form to show you agreed to participate.
 You are free to withdraw at any time, without giving a reason.
-Not taking part in the study will have no impact on your work or continued support of this project.
+Withdrawing from the study will have no impact on the person with stroke you support taking part in the study.